Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

 \subsection{The Basic Model of Joint Moment Estimation}

-This study aims to estimate the hip joint moment based on the joint kinematics during walking utilizing neural networks.
+This study aims to estimate the sagittal hip joint moments based on the joint kinematics during walking utilizing neural networks.
 As mentioned in \cite{zhangSurveyNeuralNetwork2021}, the interpretability of a model is crucial for generating models with superior accuracy and robustness.
-Therefore, we first assume two essential attributes that a model should possess to estimate joint moment: 1) incorporating the relationship between kinematics and dynamics, and 2) ensuring the continuity of motion.
+Therefore, two essential attributes are assumed that a neural network model should possess to estimate joint moment: (a) incorporating the relationship between kinematics and dynamics, and (b) ensuring the continuity of motion.

-The rationality of the second attribute is supported by previous researches \cite{eslamyMultiJointLegMoment2023, molinaroAnticipationDelayedEstimation2023,zhang2023predict}, which indicates that using an appropriate window to capture the input time series can improve the prediction accuracy of the joint estimation model.
+The rationality of the second attribute is supported by previous researches \cite{eslamyMultiJointLegMoment2023, molinaroAnticipationDelayedEstimation2023,zhang2023predict}, which indicates that using an appropriate window to capture the input time series can improve the estimation accuracy of the joint estimation model.
 Regarding the first attribute, to determine the model inputs from candidate kinematic information, we conducted a series of preliminary experiments.
-Finally, we selected six-dimensional data comprising the angles, angular velocities, and angular accelerations of the bilateral hip joints as the inputs for each time step of the estimator.
-The results of these experiments demonstrated that as the dimensionality of the inputs increased, the predictive accuracy of the joint moment estimation model gradually improved.
-Therefore, the general inputs of the model can be described as follows: $\boldsymbol{X}=[\boldsymbol{x}_t,\boldsymbol{x}_{t-1},...,\boldsymbol{x}_{t- \Delta T} ] \in R^{ \Delta T \times D}$, where $\Delta T$ represents the window size and $D$ denotes the dimensionality of the joint kinematics data ($\Delta T=100$, $D=6$).
-A basic neural network model for estimating joint moment is described as $F$.
+Data comprising the angles, angular velocities, angular accelerations, and their combinations of the bilateral hip joints were selected as the inputs for each time step of the estimator.
+The results of these experiments demonstrated that as the dimensionality of the inputs increased, the accuracy of the joint moment estimation model gradually improved.
+Therefore, the general inputs of the joint moment estimation model can be described as follows: $\boldsymbol{X}=[\boldsymbol{x}_t,\boldsymbol{x}_{t-1},...,\boldsymbol{x}_{t- \Delta T} ] \in R^{ \Delta T \times D}$, where $\Delta T$ represents the window size and $D$ denotes the dimensionality of the joint kinematics data ($\Delta T=100$, $D=6$).
+A basic neural network model for estimating joint moments is described as $F$.
 For the estimated joint moment $\widehat{M}$ at time $t$, the process of estimation can be expressed as: